oxfordunichess/oucc-backend/news/README.md

 # Getting Started

+All the files for articles are located in [this folder](https://github.com/oxfordunichess/oucc-backend/tree/master/news), as is a copy of this guide.
+Go to here to get started.

 Set up your workspace for adding your file is really easy, just press the 'Create new file' button.
 To edit an old file, just click on it.

 ![](../onboarding/getting-started.jpg)